 From Kyoto Station, take the Hashidate 7 Limited Express to Amanohashidate Station.
-The ride takes about 2.5 hours.
-JR pass is not usable on the service.
-From the station, the sandbar is a 20-minute walk away.
+The ride takes about two and a half hours.
+The JR Pass is not usable on this train.
+The sandbar is a 20-minute walk from the station.

 Ama-no-hashidate translates to “bridge to heaven” because it appears to be a pathway connecting heaven and earth when viewed from the mountains that rise above it on either side.
-The sandbar is 3 km long and quite thin, a mere 20 meters wide at its narrowest point.
-It is covered with about 8000 lush pine trees.
+The sandbar is quite thin—just 20 meters wide at its narrowest point.
+Most of it is occupied by pine trees.

 Various sightseeing cruises offer tours of the bay around the sandbar.
 Tickets can be reserved at the dock where the cruises depart next to Chion-ji Temple on the southern end of the island.

-A pair of parks mark the best view points on either side of the bay.
-On the south side behind Amanohashidate Station, you can find a cute theme park, Amanohashidate View Land.
-You can take a chairlift or cablecar to the park, which has a roller coaster, ferris wheel, and even mini golf and go-karts.
+A pair of parks provide the best views on either side of the bay.
+On the south side behind Amanohashidate Station you can find a cute theme park, Amanohashidate View Land.
+You can take a chairlift or cablecar to the park, which has a roller coaster, Ferris wheel, and even mini golf and go-karts.